-58Theorem 7 and Lemma 2 are not true for infinite-dimensional spaces; see Borwein-Lewis (1992, p.
-20).
-The non-emptiness of the relative interior is a crucial property (for convex optimization and general equilibrium) which we also use in the construction of the proofs of our results.
+64The non-emptiness of the relative interior is a crucial property (for convex optimization and general equilibrium) which we also use in the construction of the proofs of our results.
 There are various extensions of the concept of relative interior for infinite-dimensional topological vector spaces; see Borwein-Lewis (1992) and Borwein-Goebel (2003) for a detailed reference.
 Moreover, Schaefer (1966, p.
-38) proves that "For any convex subset A of a t.v.s, if x is interior to A and y in the closure of A, then the open line segment joining x and y is interior toA."
-This result may be useful for the generalization of our results to infinite dimensional spaces, but a differentmethod-of-proof is needed.
+38) proves that "For any convex subset A of a t.v.s, if x is interior to A and y in the closure of A, then the open line segment joining x and y is interior to A." This result may be useful for the generalization of our results to infinite dimensional spaces, but a different method-of-proof is needed.

-59Banerjee-Mitra (2018) provide some preliminary results on the structure of discontinuity of a utility function representing a scalarly continuous relation.
+65Banerjee-Mitra (2018) provide some preliminary results on the structure of discontinuity of a utility function representing a scalarly continuous relation.